 “We worked together for more than a decade and I learned a great deal from Paul, not only about history but also about ways to make that history matter,” Ayers wrote.

-In 2017, two of Gaston’s advisees, Robert Jeff Norrell and Andrew Myers, edited “Historians in Service of a Better South: Essays in Honor of Paul Gaston” with an essay by Ayers and another by the late Raymond Gavins, also one of his advisees and the first African American to earn a Ph.D. in history at UVA, in 1970.
+In 2017, one of Gaston’s advisees, Robert Jeff Norrell, edited “Historians in Service of a Better South: Essays in Honor of Paul Gaston” with an essay by Ayers and another by the late Raymond Gavins, first African American to earn a Ph.D. in history at UVA, in 1970.

 Another former graduate student under Gaston’s guidance, Andrew Lewis, said, “His influence on the University was profound.
 He used to say – and I’m paraphrasing a little here – that he came to UVA to hold up the mirror of Southern history to the then all-male and mostly Southern student body and expose them to the myths and half-truths the region perpetuated about itself.
 And while he didn’t win over everyone, he definitely changed many minds.”